Submarine: Diesel–electric transmission

-In the following years, the Swedish Navy added another seven submarines in three different classes (2nd class, Laxen class, and Braxen class) using the same propulsion technology but fitted with true diesel engines rather than semidiesels from the outset.
+In the following years, the Swedish Navy added another seven submarines in three different classes (Undervattensbåten No 2, Laxen, and Abborren class) using the same propulsion technology but fitted with true diesel engines rather than semidiesels from the outset.
 Since by that time, the technology was usually based on the diesel engine rather than some other type of combustion engine, it eventually came to be known as diesel–electric transmission.

 Like many other early submarines, those initially designed in Sweden were quite small (less than 200 tonnes) and thus confined to littoral operation.
 When the Swedish Navy wanted to add larger vessels, capable of operating further from the shore, their designs were purchased from companies abroad that already had the required experience: first Italian (Fiat-Laurenti) and later German (A.G.
 Weser and IvS).
 As a side-effect, the diesel–electric transmission was temporarily abandoned.

-However, diesel–electric transmission was immediately reintroduced when Sweden began designing its own submarines again in the mid 1930s.
+However, diesel–electric transmission was immediately reintroduced when Sweden began designing its own submarines again in the mid-1930s.
 From that point onwards, it has been consistently used for all new classes of Swedish submarines, albeit supplemented by air-independent propulsion (AIP) as provided by Stirling engines beginning with HMS Näcken in 1988.

 Another early adopter of diesel–electric transmission was the US Navy, whose Bureau of Engineering proposed its use in 1928.
 It was subsequently tried in the S-class submarines S-3, S-6, and S-7 before being put into production with the Porpoise class of the 1930s.
 From that point onwards, it continued to be used on most US conventional submarines.

 Apart from the British U-class and some submarines of the Imperial Japanese Navy that used separate diesel generators for low speed running, few navies other than those of Sweden and the US made much use of diesel–electric transmission before 1945.
 After World War II, by contrast, it gradually became the dominant mode of propulsion for conventional submarines.
 However, its adoption was not always swift.
 Notably, the Soviet Navy did not introduce diesel–electric transmission on its conventional submarines until 1980 with its Paltus class.

 If diesel–electric transmission had only brought advantages and no disadvantages in comparison with a system that mechanically connects the diesel engine to the propeller, it would undoubtedly have become dominant much earlier.
 The disadvantages include the following: